Sarah111-AHM/Sarah111-AHM/README.md

 My role model, my strength, and my constant reminder that voice, education, and presence matter.

 ![With my mother](https://drive.google.com/uc?id=1sjcmSHVRO9cjsatCstALLV3I7DKA54_5)
+My mother is an English instructor, not a dentist as some might assume.
+My father is a cardiovascular surgeon, and he was the one who always encouraged me to love medicine.
 ---

 ## Let's Connect